good-loop/doc/pages/policy/equal-opportunities.md

 (a) Advertisements for posts will give sufficiently clear and accurate information to enable potential applicants to assess their own suitability for the post.
-Information about vacant posts will be provided in such a manner that does not restrict its audience in terms of sex, race, nationality, marital status, disability, age, part-time or fixed term contract status, sexual orientation or religion.
+Information about vacant posts will be provided in such a manner that does not restrict its audience in terms of any Diversity Category unless that is objectively important for the job.

 (b) Recruitment literature will not imply a preference for one group of applicants unless there is a genuine occupational qualification which limits